 This is something that I think is so easy to overlook, that we’re talking about a real person here, not some abstract concept or some mythical figure.
 Flesh and blood, heart and soul.
 A daughter.
 A sister.
 A friend.
 A classmate.
 Someone with hopes and dreams just like the rest of us.
 Someone who presumably expected to be able to arrive in a new country and get to explore the culture and the folklore for a day or two, and who never could have expected in her worst nightmares that how she would actually be received upon her arrival was to be beaten around the face and head, have her neck broken, end up murdered and her broken body left like an animal carcass in that forest.
 I’m sorry to be so graphic and I genuinely have tried not to be throughout the course of my writing, wary as I am of sounding in any way sensationalist and because I myself find it harrowing.
 But sometimes in life it’s necessary to tell it like it is and strip away the veneer, the screen and the sheen.
 Central to the need to speak so directly is a simmering sense of indignation.
 From one soul looking out for another it rankles with me that what happened to her could have been allowed to be overlooked and/or forgotten for years at a time, and that the perpetrators have never had to spend even one minute atoning for erasing her from the world and plunging her family into a permanent pit of pain.

-Chapter 34 – Follow You Follow Me
+Chapter 34 – The Everlasting

 And that can maybe be her revenge of sorts from beyond the grave.
 The posthumous response of a knowing soul.
 The most dignified response possible.
 And as gentle and subtle as it might sound, a most powerful one too.
 As the saying goes, “Less force, more power”.
 We all only have a limited timespan on this Earth.
 But as the great Tony Wilson, the founder of Factory Records who gave the world Joy Division, New Order and the Happy Mondays said not long before his own death, “Great songs never die”.
 And I’m going to try see to it that the best songs I’m involved in writing are the ones inspired by her.

 In recent months I have been privileged to have had correspondance with Inga-Maria’s family and one of her friends.
 They were kindly willing to share some recollections of her, and from that it is abundantly-clear to me that as well as being beautiful she was a beautiful person also.
 And she looked cool.
 Really cool, in an understated and very natural way.
 Take a look at the most commonly circulated photo of her, the one at the very beginning of Part 1 of this blog, an enlarged version which I’ve reprised below for the sake of comparison.
 The wind is blowing, she’s squinting due to the wind or the light at the time, she has no make-up on and is in the middle of searching in her bag for something.
 She looks as if caught unawares, certainly unprepared for the taking of a photo, not in ‘pose’ mode at all.
 And even so, even with everything against her, she still looks cool, effortlessly so.
 And what’s more, in 1988.
-Very few people looked cool in 1988.
+In retrospect very few people looked cool in 1988.
 Off the top of my head I can only think of a handful of people (Emmanuelle Seigner, Johnny Marr and New Order).
 Looking back, the 1980’s was such a lovably-laughable decade where almost everyone – even the cool people – managed to look uncool a lot of the time.
 But not her.
 While most people were walking around in shellsuits, jumpsuits and massive shoulder pads, with permed hair and lashings of ozone-layer-decimating hairspray, cliched looks that have generally aged really badly, she – growing up in a quiet Munich suburb and unknown to everyone in the world except her friends and family – I think transcended her times and their accompanying fashion crimes.

 And now, finish.
 I sail on the next tide